 Discrimination: Women have equal rights under the law, including the right to own property, and there were no institutional barriers to education or employment for women.
 The largest employers were the national and state governments, and they paid female employees equal pay for equal work.
 Societal discrimination against women continued, however, and cultural mores encouraged discriminatory treatment for women.

 Birth Registration: A child acquires citizenship if at least one parent is a citizen.
 Individual states maintain birth records.
 Kosrae State requires registration within two weeks after a birth.
-In the other three states, registration takes place for hospital births, but on remote outer islands, there were no hospitals, and authorities do not register children until and unless they come to a main island for education.
+In the other three states, registration takes place for hospital births, but on remote outer islands there are no hospitals, and authorities do not register children until and unless they come to a main island for education.

-Education: By law education is free and compulsory for children from six through 14 years, or upon completion of eighth grade; however, many students left school before that.
+Education: By law education is free and compulsory for children from ages six through 14, or upon completion of eighth grade; however, many students left school before that.

 Child Abuse: Child abuse is illegal, although the constitution provides for a right of parental discipline.
 Cultural attitudes regarding parental discipline limited reporting of abuse, and there were anecdotal reports of child abuse and neglect.
 The government made no efforts to combat child abuse or neglect.
 There were no shelters for child victims of domestic abuse.
 Traditional mediation usually involved agreement among male elders and provided no support for child victims.

 Sexual Exploitation of Children: The national law against trafficking in persons sets a maximum penalty of 30 years’ imprisonment and a $50,000 fine for child trafficking.
 The states’ statutory rape laws apply to children 13 years or younger in Yap and Kosrae and 15 years or younger in Pohnpei.
-On September 23, Chuuk State passed a law increasing the age of consent to 18 years.
+In 2017 Chuuk State passed a law increasing the age of consent to 18.
 The maximum penalties vary by state.
-On Chuuk and Pohnpei, it is five years’ imprisonment and a $5,000 fine, while on Kosrae and Yap it is 10 years’ imprisonment and a $20,000 fine.
+In Chuuk and Pohnpei, it is five years’ imprisonment and a $5,000 fine, while in Kosrae and Yap, it is 10 years’ imprisonment and a $20,000 fine.
 Only Pohnpei has a statute prohibiting child pornography.
 Both Chuuk and Pohnpei have provisions against filming explicit movies of underage children, but Yap and Kosrae have no such provisions.
 Both Chuuk and Pohnpei impose a penalty of six months’ imprisonment for violations.

 There was no Jewish community, and there were no reports of anti-Semitic acts.